Logo ČVUT

 Study Objective:

-Get familiar with the computational frameworks for analysis and synthesis of large-scale complex interconnected systems ? networks.
+Get familiar with the computational frameworks for analysis and synthesis of large-scale complex interconnected networked systems.

 Study materials:

-These are the books on which the course has been built.
-Students will be expected to used them during the course (a number of copies will be bought into the library):
+These are the books on which the course has been based.
+Students will be expected to use the Mark Newman's book during the course, (a number of copies is available for the course students in the library):

 [1.]
 Mark Newman.
 Networks: An introduction.
 Oxford University Press, 2010, ISBN: 9780199206650.